-After IHCs are selected, the next step is to have nodes in the same cell learn about each other's information, for cluster heads will be selected from each cell later.
+After IHCs are selected, the next step is to have nodes in the same cell learn about each others' information, for cluster heads will be selected from each cell later.
 There are three problems to address.
-First one is how to determine the states (active/passive) of different nodes.
+The first one is how to determine the states (active/passive) of different nodes.
+We assume that nodes in the network are synchronized.
 Another problem is how an active node can efficiently guess the IHCs of passive nodes.
-The third problem is how to let nodes in the same cell learn the information of each other, with limited control message exchange.
+The third problem is how to let nodes in the same cell learn one another's information, with limited control message exchange.
 We will solve the three problems one by one.